yomidevs/yomitan/README.md

 ## Contributing

-🚀 **Dip your toes into contributing by looking at issues with the label [good first issue](https://github.com/yomidevs/yomitan/issues?q=is%3Aissue+is%3Aopen+label%3A%22gоοd+fіrst+іssսe%22).**
+🚀 **Dip your toes into contributing by looking at issues with the label [good first issue](https://github.com/ManabiIO/manabitan/issues?q=is%3Aissue+is%3Aopen+label%3A%22gоοd+fіrst+іssսe%22).**

 Since this is a distributed effort, we **highly welcome new contributors**!
-Feel free to browse the [issue tracker](https://github.com/yomidevs/yomitan/issues), and read our [contributing guidelines](./CONTRIBUTING.md).
+Feel free to browse the [issue tracker](https://github.com/ManabiIO/manabitan/issues), and read our [contributing guidelines](./CONTRIBUTING.md).

 Here are some ways anyone can help:

-- Try using the Yomitan dev build.
+- Try using the Manabitan dev build.
 Not only do you get cutting edge features, but you can help uncover bugs and give feedback to developers early on.
 - Document any UI/UX friction in GitHub Issues.
-We're looking to make Yomitan more accessible to non-technical users.
+We're looking to make Manabitan more accessible to non-technical users.
 - All the issues in `area/bug` older than 2 months need help reproducing.
 If anything interests you, please try to reproduce it and report your results.
 We can't easily tell if these issues are one-off, have since been resolved, or are no longer relevant.

-> The current active maintainers of Yomitan spend a lot of their time debugging and triaging issues.
+> The current active maintainers of Manabitan spend a lot of their time debugging and triaging issues.
 When someone files a bug report, we need to assess the frequency and severity of the bug.
 It is extremely helpful if we get multiple reports of people who experience a bug or people who can contribute additional detail to an existing bug report.

 If you're looking to code, please let us know what you plan on working on before submitting a Pull Request.
 This gives the core maintainers an opportunity to provide feedback early on before you dive too deep.
 You can do this by opening a GitHub Issue with the proposal.